If you have a certain type of autoimmune condition, your doctor might suggest Stelara (ustekinumab) as a treatment option for you.

 This may be especially important in children using Stelara.
 A child’s weight typically changes as they grow, which may mean that they need their dosage adjusted.

 Be sure to keep your doctor updated about any weight changes you experience.
-That way, they can make sure you’re using the right dosage.
+This will help them make sure you’re using the right dosage.

 If you receive Stelara doses at your doctor’s office, it’s important to keep your appointments.
 If you miss an appointment, call the office right away to reschedule.